roblevy/roblevy.github.io/pages/ga-ldn/sorting/notes.md

 - Try "match start of string" `^`
 - Now try word boundary `\b`

+How the heck are we gonna remember these?
+Use regex101.com

 # Lodash

 Lodash is a library (not a framework!) with some useful helper functions.